joeybeninghove/bloggy/_posts/2017-09-04-how-a-rails-developer-uses-wordpress.md

 title: How A Rails Developer Uses WordPress
 layout: post
 date: 2017-09-04 00:00
-image: /assets/images/rails-plus-wordpress.png
-headerImage: true
-tag:
-- wordpress
-- rails
-category: blog
-author: joeybeninghove
-description: Using a quick and simple Rails app to solve a markup issue in a WordPress page
 ---

 I've recently been helping out some family and friends with rebuilding their websites and, for the sake of consistency, I chose to use WordPress for them.
 Here's what happens when a Rails developer encounters a markup problem with a WordPress site.

 I decided to use [Genesis themes](https://www.studiopress.com) for these sites as per a recommendation from [my good buddy Lee](https://leehblue.com), since they seem to be more "developer" focused without all of the drag and drop visual builder nonsense that is so popular these days.